psyb0t/aichteeteapee/README.md

 > **Pronounced "HTTP"** - because sometimes the best fucking code comes with wordplay.

-**aichteeteapee** is a batteries-included HTTP utilities library that gets you from `go mod init` to production-ready server in under 10 lines of code.
+**aichteeteapee** is a batteries-included HTTP utilities library that gets you from `go mod init` to working server with minimal configuration.
 Built on the philosophy of sane defaults, zero boilerplate, and easy customization.

 Perfect for:
-- 🚀 **Rapid prototyping** with production-ready foundations
+- 🚀 **Rapid prototyping** with solid foundations
 - 🏗️ **Microservices** that need HTTP + WebSocket capabilities
 - 📡 **APIs** requiring file uploads, static serving, and real-time features
 - 🛠️ **Any Go project** that wants HTTP functionality without the fucking boilerplate